ventselartur/panini-tracker/README.md

 # panini-tracker
 Track your collection and compare with others for exchange

+Fork the repo to start tracking your collection.

 ```cmd
 usage: panini_tracker.py [-h] (-a ADD | -m | -o | -s | -c COMPARE | -d)